siddique670/python_study/README.md

 ## About Details

-This is Amir made this repository for document of what i have learned on python.
+This is Amir Siddique made this repository for document of what i have learned on python.

-# python_study
+## python_study

 Python learning file, code and documents.